 Now my very same son jumps extra long on our trampoline and is motivated to take laps around the house and play basketball outside — even by himself — all in the quest to get more steps.
 What he once gained from “zoning out” on the iPad for an hour, he is now finding in being active.

 When our one son has a baseball game and needs to get there early to warm up, my other son and I walk around the field until the game starts.
 It is wonderful bonding time.

 Best kids Fitbit

-Fitbit Zip is a great gift idea for kids
+Fitbit Zip is a great gift for kids

-I can never think of what to get my kids for the holidays or birthdays as we are all blessed with more than we need.
-I still want it to be fun and have them be excited about something to open, especially while they are younger and it is still a magical time.
+Sometimes it’s difficult to think of what to get kids for the holidays or birthdays as many are blessed with more than we need.
+We still want it to be fun and have kids be excited about something to open, especially while they are younger and it is still a magical time.
 And we know how it gets even harder to think of something as the kids outgrow playing with toys.
 It seems electronics and gift cards are the only things we can think of.
-While it is an electronic, the Fitbit Zip makes a great gift and a great Fitbit for kids or anyone in your family.
+While it is an electronic, the Fitbit Zip makes a great gift and is the best Fitbit for kids.